minaseem/vp-notifier/README.md

 # vp-notifier

-A web component that emits an event `onVPEnter` whenever it comes inside viewport.
+A web component that emits event `onVPEnter` whenever it comes in, and `onVPExit` whenever it goes out of viewport.

 #installation